CloudCoinConsortium/CloudBank-V1/README.md

 # ###################
 ## Import Service
 # ##################
 To send CloudCoins to the bank, your program must first put the CloudCoin stack file in the import folder.
 Then it must call the Bank's import service to import.
+The import service places the coins in the suspect folder.
+Then it creates report files for each coin to be imported in the ImportReports folder, and automatically starts the detect their authenticity.

 There is a naming convention for programs to use to put the coins in the import folder:
 File Name Format: